Norfolk Militia: Supplementary Militia

-In a fresh attempt to have as many men as possible under arms for home defence in order to release regulars, the government created the Supplementary Militia in 1796, a compulsory levy of men to be trained in their spare time, and to be incorporated into the permanent militia in emergency.
+In a fresh attempt to have as many men as possible under arms for home defence in order to release regular troops for overseas service, the government created the Supplementary Militia in 1796, a compulsory levy of men to be trained in their spare time, and to be incorporated into the permanent militia in emergency.
 Norfolk's additional quota was fixed at 1992 men (of which Norwich was to find 211).
 The lieutenancies were required to carry out 20 days' initial training for the supplementaries as soon as possible.

 Opposition to conscription led to rioting against the Supplementary Militia ballot, and Norfolk was one of the counties affected.
 At the general meeting at Norwich on 15 November 1796 a mob clustered round the carriages of Lord Townshend and his deputies, and would not let them enter the courthouse until a public session was promised.
 Once inside the act was explained to them, but the leaders of the mob kept the meeting in an uproar until the lieutenancy retired to conduct their business in a nearby inn.
 At Lalingford in the most disturbed part of the county, a meeting to receive the balloting lists was stopped by the mob.
 A second general meeting was held at Norwich without incident after the magistrates pledged their assistance, special constables were sworn in to keep the peace, and a body of troops was drawn up in front of the castle.
 The mob contented themselves with burning Prime Minister William Pitt and Secretary at War William Windham (son of Col William Windham) in effigy.
 Eventually Norwich supplied 211 of the 1992 supplementary militiamen required of the county.
 The Norfolk Supplementaries were organised in six 'divisions', the first being called out for training on 11 February 1797.